1 Introduction

 for the longer delays at recent time points.

-Our task will be to estimate what the “final” cumulative number of cases will at each reference date, observed as of the “fully observed” data on October 2021.
+Our task will be to estimate what the “final” cumulative number of cases at each reference date, observed as of the “fully observed” data on October 2021.

 data_long <- germany_covid19_hosp # import data from epinowcast

-data = data_long |>
+data_filtered <- data_long |>

 enw_filter_report_dates(latest_date = "2021-07-01") |>